-Looking for a museum about crime to explore the darker side of human nature?
+Looking for the best crime museums in the UK to explore the darker side of history?

 True Crime Museum, Hastings